 - FXTM – offers good range selection of markets and account features, with trading platforms which include MT4 and MT5.
 It offers their clients convenience by means of separate accounts for Forex trading and Invest Accounts in the form of 6 account types

 - Zulutrade – Is a copy trading or signal providing service powered by AAA Trade and is based in Greece.
 This services connects to almost all forex brrokers out there and allows its users to copy strategies from multiple brokers and risk strategies at the same time.

 Training For Beginners

-Some Forex brokers provides demo-accounts, training courses, video tutorials and charts so that you can practice your trading skills and won’t have the risk of losing any money.
+Some Forex brokers provide demo-accounts, training courses, video tutorials, and charts so that you can practice your trading skills and won’t have the risk of losing any money.

 Best Forex Brokers For Beginners